 \section{Conclusion}

-In this paper, we propose an unsupervised domain adaptation framework for RF-based gesture recognition to enhance the performance of the recognition model on the unlabeled target domain.
+In this paper, we proposed an unsupervised domain adaptation framework for RF-based gesture recognition to enhance the performance of the recognition model on the unlabeled target domain.
 We proposed a pseudo-labeling method and consistency regularization to utilize unlabeled data for model training and align the output distribution for enhancing the robustness of neural network.
 Then we proposed a cross-match loss to integrate the pseudo-labeling and consistency regularization, which makes the whole framework simple yet effective.
-Moreover, we design a confidence constraint loss and two data augmentation methods and a confidence control constraint, our framework achieves state-of-the-art prediction performance.
-We conduct experiments on two different device-free gesture recognition testbeds, i.e., Wi-Fi and mmWave, to evaluate the performance of the proposed framework.
+Moreover, we design a confidence constraint loss and two data augmentation methods to improve the performance of our framework.
+Finally, we conducted experiments on two different RF gesture recognition testbeds, i.e., WiFi and mmWave signals, to evaluate the performance of the proposed framework.
 The experimental results demonstrated the superiority of our framework over existing ones.
-The proposed framework can not only improve the performance of gesture recognition, but also facilitate more investigations towards unsupervised learning with wireless signals.
+We believe that the proposed framework can not only improve the performance of gesture recognition, but also facilitate more investigations towards unsupervised learning with wireless signals.